shruthi25sundar/Supply-Chain-Management/README.md

-### Supplier Performance Analysis
+# Supplier Performance Analysis Assistant

+## Overview
+This project focuses on using Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to enhance supplier performance evaluation.
+The application retrieves and processes large volumes of supplier data, helping organizations gain quick insights into supplier performance, compliance, cost metrics, and risk management.

 ![Supplier_management_image_Feb_17__1_](https://github.com/user-attachments/assets/fa6a82f9-1690-4f58-89ea-acfb27e23c82)

-### Purpose
-The primary goal of this analysis is to leverage Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to enhance the evaluation and management of supplier performance.
-By integrating advanced natural language processing techniques, the analysis aims to provide insightful and actionable answers to various queries related to suppliers, compliance issues, cost metrics, and other performance indicators.
+## Objective
+The aim is to build an end-to-end RAG project to streamline supplier performance analysis by:

+1. Ingesting supplier contract data.
+2. Implementing a RAG system using a knowledge base and LLM.
+3. Evaluating the retrieval and RAG flow for relevance.
+4. Creating an interface for interacting with the application.
+5. Collecting user feedback and monitoring the system's performance.

-### Problem Statement
+## Problem Statement
-Managing supplier performance involves handling vast amounts of data and addressing numerous factors that can impact the overall supply chain efficiency.
-Traditional methods of performance evaluation can be time-consuming and may not provide comprehensive insights.
-This analysis addresses the following challenges:
+Supplier performance management often requires analyzing large amounts of data.
+Traditional methods of performance evaluation are often inefficient, leading to delays in decision-making and a lack of actionable insights.
+This project tackles the following challenges:

-1. Data Overload: Large volumes of data from multiple suppliers need to be processed and analyzed efficiently.
+1. **Data Overload**: Supplier data comes in vast amounts, making it hard to analyze.
-2. Complex Queries: Answering specific and complex questions about supplier performance, compliance, and risk management can be difficult with traditional methods.
+2. **Complex Queries**: Specific supplier queries (e.g., cost, compliance, risk) are difficult to handle with traditional tools.
-3. Timely Decision-Making: The need for quick and accurate decision-making based on the latest supplier data.
+3. **Quick Decision-Making**: There is a need for fast, reliable, and actionable insights.
-4. Risk Mitigation: Identifying and mitigating risks related to compliance, quality issues, and supply chain disruptions.
+4. **Risk Identification**: Monitoring and mitigating risks related to suppliers' compliance, performance, and supply chain issues.

-### What it Solves
-1. Efficient Data Processing: RAG and LLMs can handle large datasets and retrieve relevant information quickly, allowing for efficient data processing and analysis.
-2. Enhanced Query Resolution: These models can generate accurate and detailed answers to specific questions regarding supplier performance, compliance issues, cost metrics, and other key terms.
-3. Improved Decision-Making: By providing timely and precise insights, the analysis supports better decision-making processes, helping to address issues proactively.
-4. Risk Identification and Management: The analysis helps identify potential risks and suggests measures to mitigate them, ensuring a more resilient supply chain.
-5. Strategic Negotiations: Insights from the analysis can guide negotiation strategies with suppliers, focusing on key terms, compliance monitoring, and performance improvements.
+## Solution
+This project implements a system that uses RAG and LLMs to efficiently retrieve and analyze supplier data.
+The solution offers:

+1. **Data Processing**: Automated data ingestion and indexing using in-memory search.
+2. **Enhanced Query Resolution**: LLMs generate specific answers from supplier data.
+3. **Improved Decision-Making**: Faster insights support timely and accurate decisions.
+4. **Risk Mitigation**: Automatically identify compliance risks and quality issues.
+5. **Strategic Insights**: Help businesses improve negotiation strategies with suppliers.

 ### Dataset Overview